⚠ Boil Water Order for Old Town subdivision on Mt. Charleston Learn more here

 Potential For Widespread Flash Flooding Due To Tropical Storm Hilary (8/19/23)

-Follow Clark County on social media for important updates related to Tropical Storm Hilary:
+Follow Clark County on social media for important updates related to Tropical Storm Hilary recovery:

 Facebook, Facebook en Español, X/Twitter, X/Twitter en Español